 The support given to student athletes will evolve through a series of academic programs directed toward making the student-athlete increasingly independent as a person and scholar.

-ACADEMIC ALL-MISSOURI VALLEY FOOTBALL CONFERENCE – Since joining the Missouri Valley Football Conference in 2008, the Jackrabbits lead the way with 35 first or second team Academic All-MVFC selections.
-In 2013, South Dakota State had four student-athletes selected to the first or second team Academic All-MVFC team, tied for the most of all teams in the MFVC.
-Headlining the first team selections were Jason Schneider (Pharmacy), Taylor Seuss (Mechanical Engineering) and Zach Zenner (Pre-Medicine).
-A Pharmacy major, Schneider achieved a 3.98 grade point average.
-Seuss posted a grade point average of 3.9 in the Mechanical Engineering field.
-Zenner tallied a grade point average of 3.85 in Pre-Medicine.
+ACADEMIC ALL-MISSOURI VALLEY FOOTBALL CONFERENCE – Since joining the Missouri Valley Football Conference in 2008, the Jackrabbits have consistently led the conference in academic all-conference and honor roll selections.
+In 2014, South Dakota State had five student-athletes selected to the first or second team Academic All-MVFC team.
+Headlining the list were first-team selections Jason Schneider (pharmacy) and Zach Zenner (biology/pre-medicine).

-ACADEMIC ALL-AMERICANS – Since 1974 South Dakota State has produced 27 Academic All–Americans.
+ACADEMIC ALL-AMERICANS – Since 1974, South Dakota State has produced 30 Academic All–Americans in football.
 The most notable of these is Adam Vinatieri, who went on to a stellar career with the New England Patriots and Indianapolis Colts.